hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The `DistributionTraitDef` defines what should happen if a parent member requests a certain distribution that cannot be satisfied by the child.
 If the data movement is needed, a special `Exchange` operator is injected between the parent and the child.
-The goal of the `Exchange` operator is to move data between member to get the desired distirbution.
+The goal of the `Exchange` operator is to move data between members to get the desired distribution.
 Therefore, the `Exchange` operator is the enforcer operator for the `DistributionTrait`, similarly to `Sort` that is the enforcer operator for the `RelCollation`.

-Currently we support only `RootExchangePhysicalRel` that delivers results to the initiator node.
+Currently, we support only `RootExchangePhysicalRel` that delivers results to the initiator node.
 Implementation of joins, aggregations, and sorting will require more implementations of the `Exchange` operator.

 The table below summarizes how the ROOT distribution is enforced.